Frequently Asked Questions

 My insurance information or personal information has changed.
 How can I update you?

 If your insurance or personal information is incorrect or not listed on your statement, please call the number listed on your billing statement.
-For some of our sites, you might also have the option to update your information through an online billing portal.
+For some of our sites, you might also have the option to update your information through our online billing portal.

 If I can't pay my bill, do you offer financial assistance?